bartbes/love-misc-libs/grease/docs.md

 ## <a id="client"/> Client ##

-The client class, lube.Client, defines the following set of functions (or expects its implementations to implement them).
+The client class, grease.Client, defines the following set of functions (or expects its implementations to implement them).
-'client' is assumed to be an instance of a lube.Client implementation according to:
+'client' is assumed to be an instance of a grease.Client implementation according to:

-	protocolClient = subclass(lube.Client)
+	protocolClient = subclass(grease.Client)
 	protocolClient._implemented = true
 	-- define protocolClient
 	client = protocolClient()